Wind power in Poland

 Wind power is a growing source of electricity in Poland.
 In 2019, wind was the second most important source of electricity produced in Poland, after coal, accounting for about 10% of the electricity production.
+The total wind power grid-connected capacity in Poland was 10,602 MW as of 2025.

 History

 From 2012 to 2014 the Nowy Tomyśl Wind Turbines were the tallest wind turbines in the world with a pinnacle height of 210 m.
 They are still the tallest wind turbines installed on lattice towers.

 In May 2018 state-owned PGE Polska Grupa Energetyczna decided to invest in offshore wind power pending delayed negotiations on building nuclear power plants in Poland.
 They aim to build 2.5 GW by 2030.

-The total wind power grid-connected capacity in Poland was 9,428.3 MW as of 31 December 2023.
+The total wind power grid-connected capacity in Poland was 11,005.7 MW as of May 31 2026.
 In September 2020, the government announced a 130 billion zloty (£26.5 billion) plan to invest in offshore wind.
 According to Poland's Supreme Audit Office, the Polish areas of the Baltic Sea could generate up to 28 GW in offshore wind power.
 The Polish government's energy development plan aims for an installation of 5.9GW of offshore wind power by 2030 and 11GW by 2040.
 A 1.5 GW offshore wind farm is currently being built near Słupsk.